RafBel94/LiteNotes/README.md

 Notes and Tasks inside the recicle bin can be sorted by its **delete date** to help you find notes or tasks easily.

-**IMPORTANT:** Notes and Tasks inside the recicle bin can't be edited.
+**IMPORTANT:** Notes and Tasks inside the recicle bin can't be edited and will be deleted automatically in 30 days.